 Blue-crowned Parakeets are green parrots in Florida with blue faces.
 Like all Florida parakeets on this list, Blue-crowned Parakeets are sexually monomorphic, with males and females looking the same.
 There have been more than 8,000 observations of these wild parakeets in Florida as per eBird data.

 Blue-crowned Parakeets have two distinct subspecies, with one being native to northern South America and the other being native to northern Argentina, Paraguay, and Bolivia.
 They are traditionally found in areas that are more arid than the habitats that are encountered in Florida.
-Nonetheless, they have managed to thrive here.
+Nonetheless, these green and blue birds in Florida have managed to thrive here.

 Three separate populations of Blue-crowned Parakeets have become established in Florida, with strongholds being centered around St. Petersburg, Fort Lauderdale, and Eau Gallie.
 Here, they are common in residential areas, even being common backyard birds in Florida in some cases.